apollo

 Uses of PROPRANOLOL

-High blood pressure (Hypertension), Chest pain (Angina), Heart rhythm disorder, Prevention of Heart attack, Prevention of migraines, and Anxiety.
+Treatment of High blood pressure (Hypertension), Chest pain (Angina), Heart rhythm disorder, Prevention of Heart attack, Prevention of migraines, and Anxiety.

 Medicinal Benefits

 PROPRANOLOL works by blocking both beta receptors, namely beta 1 and beta 2.
-PROPRANOLOL blocks beta 1 receptor located in the heart's cells, lowering heart rate and decreasing heart blood pumping frequency, decreasing raised blood pressure.
+PROPRANOLOL blocks the beta 1 receptor located in the heart's cells, lowering heart rate and decreasing heart blood pumping frequency, decreasing raised blood pressure.
 On the other hand, PROPRANOLOL also blocks beta 2 receptors located in the lungs (bronchioles) and blood vessels of skeletal muscle, narrowing it.
 This, in turn, lowers your overall body's blood pressure and helps reduce the risk of a stroke, a heart attack, heart problems or kidney problems in the future.
 PROPRANOLOL also improves the symptoms of heart-related chest pain (angina) and may increase a person's stamina to do exercise with angina.
 PROPRANOLOL is used in combination with thiazide diuretics and other medicines to treat high blood pressure.
 Additionally, PROPRANOLOL reduces symptoms of essential tremor (fits) and prevents migraine.
 PROPRANOLOL can reduce symptoms of too much thyroid hormone (thyrotoxicosis) and can be taken together with thyroid-related medicines to treat an overactive thyroid.

 Directions for Use

-Swallow the tablet as a whole with water; do not crush, break or chew it.
+Swallow the medicine as a whole with water; do not crush, break or chew it.

 Storage